 Don’t Give Everything Away

 Quite often it happens that marketers give away too much information upfront.
 They start in chronological order and put the audience to sleep before the ‘AH-HA’ moment actually happens.
 Make sure your stories are page-turners by making the story pieces feed off of each other, leaving your audience wanting more.

 Psychologically, we as humans find uncertainty to be uncomfortable, and therefore, we do all we can to reduce it in one way or another.
 For instance, look at how we spend hours and hours watching series to finally get to the resolving end that will satisfy our curiosity.
 That’s why you need to create an air of mystery in your stories to build and capture curiosity.
 Give away enough juicy details to get your audience hooked.

 Add More Emotions

 Storytelling isn’t only a campfire or a bedtime thing anymore.
-It’s all around us, and especially, in a modern marketing.
+It’s all around us, and especially, in modern marketing.
 In a digital age, video storytelling has become a societal norm to receive any content.
 And that’s for a reason.
 Countless studies proved a strong effect of visuals on engagement and retention.

-Video storytelling can help you break down complex information and present it in a more digestible and exciting pieces.
+Video storytelling can help you break down complex information and present it in more digestible and exciting pieces.
 Video will give a new dimension to your story and will enhance your narrative.
 When you not only hear but see a story happening right in front of your eyes, that’s how you get the best impact.

 Take a look at our story.
 Interested to create your own?
 Get started now and tell your story with video.

 We at Moovly are happy to help with your professional looking videos.
-Moovly is an online video creation platform that makes your visual storytelling intuitive, affordable and simple.
+Moovly is an online video maker that makes your visual storytelling intuitive, affordable and simple.
 Get started now to explore numerous possibilities to tell your story with 75 million premium images, videos and sounds by Getty Images, as well as over 1 million royalty-free multimedia files, you can totally find a special way to transform your storytelling.